 For shady areas Hemlock (Tsuga) makes a beautiful hedge that will be left alone by deer.
 Soft-foliaged Japanese Cedar (Cryptomeria) is also seldom bothered, and they different varieties of this plant are beautiful evergreens for any garden.

-- Serviceberry (Amelanchier) – this native shrub has beautiful white flowers in early spring, and edible berries, but it is left alone by deer.
+Serviceberry (Amelanchier) – This native shrub has beautiful white flowers in early spring, and edible berries, but it is usually left alone by deer.

-- Flowering Dogwood (Cornus) – smothered in white or pink blooms, all the many kinds of these beautiful trees will be left alone, as also will the fruits.
+Flowering Dogwood (Cornus) – Smothered in white or pink blooms, all the many kinds of these beautiful trees will generally be left alone, as also will the fruits.

 Many smaller, shrubby plants are also resistant to deer, including Boxwood for hedges and edging, adding another big plus mark to that valuable plant.
 Other shrubs that are normally ignored include the following garden-worthy plants.

-- Smoke Tree (Cotinus) – is another beautiful tree, usually grown in the form with dramatic purple leaves is left alone by these pesky critters.
+Smoke Tree (Cotinus) – This is another beautiful tree, usually grown in the form with dramatic purple leaves is left alone by these pesky critters.